“The greatest power a man can possess is the power of vulnerability.”

 I leave you with a powerful question - why not fight to realize your true potential?
 Why not fight for self-improvement?
 For growth?
 For more power and more connection?

 Your vulnerability has only so much power as you give it.
-As we enter 2017, I urge you to embrace vulnerability, to be willing to take a step into the unknown and push past our fears.
+I urge you to embrace vulnerability, to be willing to take a step into the unknown and push past our fears.